 While drugs containing isotretinoin are notably effective for treating acne, there are also a variety of side effects that come with taking them.
 Often, people reconsider the drug because of these side effects, and seek out alternatives to Accutane instead.

-The most common side effect of Accutane is skin dryness.
+- Most Common: Skin Dryness, Chapped Lips and Itchy Skin - The most common side effect of Accutane is skin dryness.
 Many experience chapped lips and dry and itchy skin.
 Lip moisturizers and moisturizing creams are often recommended to counteract these effects.
 Some also experience dryness in the nose, which can lead to mild nosebleeds.
 Another common side effect is sun sensitivity.
 With that in mind, it is particularly important to be using the right skincare products.
 Here are the best products to use while on accutane.

-Less common side effects include headaches, brittle nails, temporary hair thinning, and urinary symptoms.
+- Less Common: Headaches, Brittle Nails, Hair Thinning - Less common side effects include headaches, brittle nails, temporary hair thinning, and urinary symptoms.
 Depression and mood changes are also recognized side effects, although studies have not found this link to be conclusive.
 That being said, patients should always communicate to doctors any noted change in mood or mental health.

-Pregnant women (or women who are trying to become pregnant) cannot take isotretinoin.
+- Accutane and Birth Defects - Pregnant women (or women who are trying to become pregnant) cannot take isotretinoin.
 It can lead to serious birth defects, including both internal and external abnormalities.
 Women who are of childbearing age are required to use two forms of contraception, as well as provide two negative pregnancy tests prior to the initial prescription.
 Additionally, they must take a pregnancy test each month during the course of treatment.

 If you are dealing with acne but are looking for alternatives to Accutane, these are some of the most effective options.